siddrs/dotfiles/README.md

 - **firefox user css:** follow the instructions in my [**firefox-css**](https://github.com/rototrash/firefox-css) repo to install it.
 Put the `chrome` folder in your `~/.mozilla/firefox/something.default-release/` dir.

 ## misc.
+- **picom:** as of now, I have switched to using pijulius' fork of picom.
+It is not available in the AUR, so you have to build it yourself.
+  - There are two preset configs available in the `~/.config/picom/presets` dir. simply copy one of those to `~/.config/picom` and rename it to `picom.conf` depending upon which fork you are using.

 - **bluetooth:** install the bluetooth utilites (`bluez, bluez-utils, blueberry`). enable bluetooth service `sudo systemctl enable --now bluetooth`

 - **wallpapers:** [`github.com/rototrash/wallpapers`](https://github.com/rototrash/wallpapers)